How long will the AI Prevention Zone last in Scotland?

 What are the requirements of the Prevention Zone?

 The full list of requirements are provided within the declaration which you should read carefully.
-We have also produced an AI Prevention Zone Checklist for bird keepers in Scotland, and a biosecurity poster for small keepers, which may be of assistance to you.

 When can I let my birds out?

 From 28 February keepers were permitted let their birds out provided that they have enhanced biosecurity measures in place.